qmisr/changelog_data/README.md

 The main functions are in utils.py.
 You can clone this work and re-use and send a pull request for any improvements you make.
 You can also review utils.py and add comments by clicking on the line numbers to open issues.

 # How to cite this work

+You are welcome to reuse and adapt this work for your own project, we ask that you reference this work in your project.

-At the moment, this is part of the following working paper:
+At the moment, this is part of the following working paper, cite it as:

 AlMarzouq, M., AlZaidan, A., & AlDallal, J. (2019).
 Realizing the Promise of Mining GitHub for Social Research.
 Working paper.